jupyterlab-contrib/jupyterlab_code_formatter/README.md

 This basically says "Under edit mode (detected through the selector), using the chord Ctrl K + Ctrl M, invoke the `jupyterlab_code_formatter:black` command".
 And there you have it :tada:

-For Autopep8 or YAPF, simply do autopep8/yapf instead of black.
+For Autopep8, YAPF or Isort, simply do autopep8/yapf/isort instead of black.

 ## Using the Black formatter on Windows